Our process

 What we do

-Our Feedback and Complaints team talks through all enquiries, concerns and complaints with the person who contacts us.
+Our Support and Complaints team talks through all enquiries, concerns and complaints with the person who contacts us.
 Sometimes, this conversation helps clarify that other agencies are better placed to deal with the issue.
 We can support this referral.

 Sometimes, the person raising the issue wants to make a formal written complaint, but not every inquiry is formalised in this way.

-We can provide confidentiality by not disclosing the name of the person who has raised the concern, but we can rarely progress anonymous complaints.
+We can provide confidentiality by not disclosing the name of the person who has raised the concern, but we can rarely progress anonymous concerns and complaints.
 Our Privacy Policy (PDF 148.59KB) (PDF 148.59KB) sets out the information we collect and how it is handled and our Privacy (Conduct Matters) Policy outlines the information we seek to share with hospitals, and how that is accessed, used and stored.
 You can call our team to talk about confidentiality and what we can and can’t do.

 We keep a record of all complaints and feedback raised with us.
 We are committed to assessing and managing all concerns to ensure they are treated promptly and fairly.
-Each complaint is unique and is handled individually, based on the information provided.
+Each enquiry, concern and complaint is unique and is handled individually, based on the information provided.
 We work with the person raising the issue, to make sure RACS has the information it needs.

 If the matter is better handled by another agency with relevant legal powers, we support these referrals.
 We provide information about where to raise the matter and how to do it.
 We can support the person raising the issue and the person responding to it.

 In some cases, there are also things RACS can do.
 We can support professionalism through a profession-led conversation.
-We can work with our Specialty Training Boards through the training post accreditation process when there are concerns about the safety of a training position.
+We can work with our Specialty Training Committees through the training post accreditation process when there are concerns about the safety of a training position.

 What other agencies do